 Now, my thumb just dangles from a piece of skin, as she runs into my bedroom and lays on my bed with her arms crossed.

 I never involve law enforcement in anything, but this had gone too far.
 “I’ll call the cops if you don't stop this shit!
 I used to feel sorry for you, but I don’t anymore!”

 “Go ahead.
 Call the cops!”
 She screams, “I will beat myself up and tell them you did it!
 Who are they going to believe?
 The 6'2 convicted felon on probation or a 90-pound girl?”

-To be fair, this was a brilliant (yet devious) response to my threats.
-So, I spend the next five hours trying to “reason with her” just to get her out of my apartment.
+So, I spent the next five hours trying to “reason with her” just to get her out of my apartment.
 After hours of tense negotiations, I finally convinced her to leave as the sun was coming up.

 She gets in her car begins a demolition derby in my parking lot.
 Not wanting more attention from my neighbors, I stop her, take her keys and drive her home.

 When we arrived, she asks, “Baby, you are going to stay here with me tonight?” almost as if nothing ever happened.

 Not to provoke another incident, I agree “Yeah, sure, but I have to pee.”
 In the bathroom, I open the window, crawled out, and hightailed it to my friend's nearby apartment.
 By now, it's nearing 7 AM EST (about an hour and a half before the attacks), the sun was fully up, my cell phone is dead and (without notice) I'm knocking at my buddy's door looking like I'd just lost a fight to Anderson Silva.